davitshahnazaryan3/SLFGenerator/README.md

                 Otherwise assign repair cost -1 as a placeholder for later filling

                 Parse for other DS (i.e. 1, 2, 3, 4, 5)
-                Populate the repair cost matrix with a cost generated as a random normal with repair cost mean and covariance
+                Populate the repair cost matrix with a cost generated as a random normal/lognormal with repair cost mean and covariance

                 OUTPUT: repair cost matrix, dimensions(item, simulation, EDP range)